Skip to main content

 • “Nice and funny game - something akin to Cultist Simulator (but shorter, easier, and much less grindy) and Stacklands (but more complex and funnier) combined.”

-• “And, well, Cultist Simulator lost its luster for me what with all the funny business surrounding its maker.”
+• “And, well, Cultist Simulator lost its luster for me with all the funny business surrounding its maker.”

 • “You are supposed to acquire more and more cards while expanding the play area, but every time you do, there is a chance the game just freezes.”